fzi-forschungszentrum-informatik/cdcstream/README.md

 ## Development
 * Python poetry
-  * strangely, installation of python-javabridge fails with poetry versions > 1.1.15 (at the time of writing, newest poetry version is 1.2.1)
+  * strangely, installation of python-javabridge fails with poetry versions > 1.1.15 (at the time of writing, newest poetry version is 1.3.1); this might be related to [PEP 621](https://peps.python.org/pep-0621/) --> a workaround is to install python-javabridge via pip:
+    ```sh
+    python -m poetry run pip install python-javabridge  # from outside the virtual environment
+    ```
 ## License
 Code is copyright to the FZI Research Center for Information Technology and released under the [GNU General Public License v3.0](LICENSE).
 All dependencies are copyright to the respective authors and released under the respective licenses.